siddharth-GEP/angular-IE-suport/README.md

-# Test
+# Angular IE11+ Support Mod

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or  `ng serve --configuration es5`    for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Architecture And Purpose

+This App is designed to run on IE11+ Browser while supporting `SASS/LESS` rendering on ` IE11 with Angular 8 Support` THis architecture supports modern browser along with IE11 .
+`tsconfig.es5.json`and `tsconfig.app.json` are added in the folder structure to enable support for ES5.
+It also uses polyfill referenced in `package.json`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests